Learning to Schedule Multi-Server Jobs with Fluctuated Processing Speeds: Numerical Results

 \subsection{Sensitivity Analysis}

-In this section, we give a brief analysis on several important parameters.
+{In this section, we give a brief analysis on several important parameter settings.
 The first problematic parameter we test is the size of the solution space $\mathcal{X}$, which is tuned by $\mathbf{A}$ and $\vec{c}$.
+Recall that $\mathbf{A} := \{\vec{a}_k\}_{k \in \mathcal{K}}$ and $\vec{c} := \{ c_k \}_{k \in \mathcal{K}}$ are respectively the device requirements of each type of jobs and the device capacities of the cluster.
 The $x$-axis of Fig. \ref{range} is $\| \mathbf{A}^{-1} \vec{x} \|_2$.
-Without doubt, the \textsc{Asw} increases with the growth of $\mathcal{X}$ for all the algorithms becasue the can-be-processed jobs increase.
-Even so, ESDP has the highest growth in the \textsc{Asw} because it can fully exploit the estimated valuations.
+Without doubt, the \textsc{Aou} increases with the growth of $\mathcal{X}$ for all the algorithms because the number of can-be-processed jobs increase.
+Even though, \textsc{Esdp} has the highest growth in the \textsc{Aou} because it can fully exploit the estimated valuations. }

 The first algorithmic parameter we pay attention to is the sequence $\{\delta_t\}_{t \in \mathcal{T}}$, which is used to relax the NP-hard problem $\mathcal{P}_2$ to a polynomial one.
 The three $\{\delta_t\}_{t \in \mathcal{T}}$ shown in Fig. \ref{delta} are $\big( \ln (t + 1) + 1 \big)^{-1}$, $\big( \ln (\ln (t + 1) + 1) \big)^{-1}$, and $\big( \ln ((\ln (\ln (t + 1) + 1)) + 1) + 1 \big)^{-1}$, respectively.
-Fig. \ref{delta} demonstrates that different settings of the sequence has little effect on the performance of ESDP, but strong affect on the computation overhead.
+Fig. \ref{delta} demonstrates that different settings of the sequence has little effect on the performance of \textsc{Esdp}, but strong affect on the computation overhead.
 Another algorithmic parameter we are interested on is $\{g(t)\}_{t \in \mathcal{T}}$, which is used to estimate the variance $\eqref{st2}$.
 The three $\{g(t)\}_{t \in \mathcal{T}}$ demonstrated in Fig. \ref{gt} are $\ln(t+1)+4 \ln(\ln(t+1)+1) \cdot \alpha |\mathcal{E}|$, $4 \ln(\ln(t+1)+1)\cdot \alpha |\mathcal{E}|$, and $\ln(t+1)$, respectively.
 We can find that the third setting has an overwhelming advantage.
 The reason is that, theoretically, $g(t)$ acts as a balancer between exploration and exploitation.
 A smaller $g(t)$ leads to a higher tendency to exploitation.